swhitley/Celebrate/README.md

 ## About the Json Data
 * `photo` can be a url, file path, or a base64-encoded image.
 Use double-backslashes (\\\\) for local files on Windows (e.g. c:\\\\temp\\\\pic.jpg).

-  Note: If you are viewing the text version of this README file, the backslashes are escaped using backslashes. `Double-backslashes` means 2 sequential backslashes.
+  Note: If you are viewing the text version of this README file, you will see four backslashes instead of two.
+This is due to markdown requirements for this file.
+Only use two backslashes in the data.

 ## Control Slide
 Run the macro from this slide.